 Williams passed away on Nov.
 2, 2001 at The Clark House, Fox Hill Village in Westwood at the age of 95.

 This collection is comprised of one record carton, one document case, and one manuscript box; the collection consists primarily of paper files but also includes scrapbooks and photographs.

 Some of this collection, particularly the personal papers, scrapbooks, concert programs, and photographs were donated to the New England Conservatory Archives by Chester Williams'daughter, Barbara Williams Olmsted, after his death in November 2001.
 The majority of the administrative files had been kept in storage at NEC since Williams’ tenure and were transferred to the Archives in 2003-2004.

-Access to the Dean Chester Williams Collection is granted by the Archivist or Director of Libraries.
+Access to the Dean Chester Williams Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as the Dean Chester Williams Collection, New England Conservatory Archives, Boston, MA